 – The Way Partner’s Sales are Compensated: Most partners, regardless of how their sales are compensated.
 If the business relationship manager, who has a strong influence over the partnership, is responsible for the P&L of the vendor’s line of business of which marketing spend is accounted for, co-op fund will be best leveraged to drive demand.

 – Partner’s Field Marketing Capability: Partners with an established marketing function that regularly plan to use the fund effectively.
-In the absence of proper planning of fund utilization, there is a fair chance that the fund will be spent on merchandise or tactical activities just before the fund expires.
+In the absence of proper fund utilization planning, there is a chance of the fund being spent on merchandise or tactical activities just before the fund expires.

 – Partner Types: all partner types.
 Newly recruited partners that are excited to jump-start the business are likely to leverage MDF effectively to generate awareness and to fund enablement activities.
 Existing partners that did not accrue enough co-op funds may leverage MDF to fill the gaps.